wish44165/YOLOv12-BoT-SORT-ReID/README.md

-This repository provides a strong baseline for multi-UAV tracking in thermal infrared videos by leveraging YOLOv12 with BoT-SORT enhanced by ReID.
-Our approach significantly outperforms the widely adopted YOLOv5 + DeepSORT pipeline, offering a high-performance foundation for UAV swarm tracking.
+This repository provides a strong baseline for multi-UAV tracking in thermal infrared videos by leveraging YOLOv12 and BoT-SORT with ReID.
+Our approach significantly outperforms the widely adopted YOLOv5 with the DeepSORT pipeline, offering a high-performance foundation for UAV swarm tracking.
 Importantly, the established workflow in this repository can be easily integrated with any custom-trained model, extending its applicability beyond UAV scenarios.
 Refer to [this](https://github.com/wish44165/YOLOv12-BoT-SORT-ReID#-quickstart-installation-and-demonstration) section for practical usage examples.